Elizabeth Farren

-Elizabeth Farren (c.
-1759 – 23 April 1829) was an Irish actress of the late 18th century.
-Born in Cork in 1759 her father, George Farren was a surgeon.
+Elizabeth Stanley, Countess of Derby (c.
+1759 – 23 April 1829), known as Elizabeth Farren, was an Irish actress of the late 18th century.
+She was born in Cork in 1759 to George Farren, a surgeon.
 His drinking habits brought on early death and his widow returned to Liverpool.
 Her mother went on the stage to support herself and her children.
 Elizabeth first appeared on the London stage in 1777 as Miss Hardcastle in She Stoops to Conquer and the following year appeared at Drury Lane which, along with the Haymarket Theatre became her primary venues for the rest of her acting career.
 She had over 100 characters in her repertoire including Shakespeare and various contemporary comedies and dramas.
 She was often compared to Frances Abington, who was her only real rival.

 Her last appearance was in April 1797, two months before her marriage to Edward Smith-Stanley, 12th Earl of Derby.
-They had a son and two daughters.
+They had one daughter.

 Early life

 Elizabeth (sometimes Eliza) Farren was the daughter of George Farren of Cork, Ireland, a surgeon and apothecary, later an actor, and his wife (née Wright) of Liverpool, the daughter of a publican or brewer.
 The actress Margaret Farren was her sister.
-At a very early age Farren performed at Bath and elsewhere in juvenile parts.
-In 1774 she was acting with her mother and sisters at Wakefield under Tate Wilkinson's opponent, Whiteley, when she played Columbine and sang.
+At a very early age, Farren performed at Bath and elsewhere in juvenile parts.
+In 1774, she was acting with her mother and sisters at Wakefield under Tate Wilkinson's opponent, Whiteley, when she played Columbine and sang.
 At the age of fifteen, at Liverpool, she played Rosetta in Love in a Village and subsequently her best known role of Lady Townly in The Provoked Husband by Colley Cibber.